-Estimated Year 2002 households and Year 2003 employment were used as the primary demographic inputs for the Year 2002 validation of the travel models.
-Estimates of 2002 household were derived through interpolation of year 2000 TAZ-level estimates and forecasted year 2007 TAZ-level data.
-Definitional changes to employment categories instituted as part of a new demographic forecast resulted in a situation in which future year forecasts of employment that will be used in conjunction this model set would be different than those of the Year 2002 employment data set.
-For this reason, employment estimates for the year 2003, which have consistent definitions to the future year employment results in a over-estimation of trip attractions, the H-GAC trip generation model scales attractions to match productions.
-Therefore, the total regional trip ends are the same as they would be if actual year 2002 employment was used.
+Estimated Year 2009 households and Year 2009 employment were used as the primary demographic inputs for the Year 2009 validation of the travel models.
+Estimates of 2009 household were derived from reconciling the existing 2009 forecast to the 2010 Census data for the eight county region.
+As seen in Table 2.1, the existing 2009 household over estimated the number of households by 26,244 or 1.29 percent.
+The 2009 TAZ level housebold data were adjusted based on the new county and regional household estimates.
+Definitional changes to employment categories instituted as part of a new demographic forecast resulted in a situation in which future year forecasts of employment that will be used in conjunction this model set would be different than those of the Year 2009 employment data set.
+For this reason, employment estimates for the year 2003, which have consistent definitions to the future year employment were used in the validation of the Track-1 models.
+While use of the year 2003 employment results in a over-estimation of trip attractions, the H-GAC trip generation model scales attractions to match productions.
+Therefore, the total regional trip ends are the same as they would be if actual year 2009 employment was used.

-2.3 Comparison of 1995 and 2002 Population/Household and 2003 Employment Estimates by County
+2.3 Comparison of 2000 and 2009 Population/Household and 2009 Employment Estimates by County

-Table 2.1 summarizes the household changes between 1995 and 2002.
-Region wide households increased over 14 percent, from 1.48 million in 1995 to nearly 1.70 in 2002.
-Household growth by county ranged from a low of 9.5 percent (Galveston) to a high of 38.0 percent (Montgomery).
-Table 2.2 summarizes the household population by county (which excludes group quarters such as prisons).
+Table 2.2 summarizes the household changes between 2000 and 2009.
+Region wide households increased over 22 percent, from 1,639,402 million in 2000 to nearly 2,006,179 in 2009.
+Household growth by county ranged from a low of 5.47 percent (Liberty County) to a high of 65.34 percent (Fort Bend County).
+Table 2.3 summarizes the household population by county (which excludes group quarters such as prisons).
+The pattern of growth in household population largely tracks the growth in households, as would be expected.